draperlaboratory/VaderModularFuzzer/docs/configuration.md

 Default value: 10000 (10s)

 Usage: This is the number of milliseconds that VMF will sleep between requests to the server for tasking.
 We recommend not setting this to a small number as this leads to bombarding the server when VMFs have not yet been tasked to do anything.

+### `vmfDistributed.taskingInitialRandomDelayMax`

+Value type: <int>

+Status: Optional

+Default value: -1 (disabled)

+Usage: This parameter controls an initial random sleep for each VMF that occurs just after the VMF registers with the server, and before it asks the server for tasking.
+By default this is not enabled, but it is useful to enable for distributed fuzzing configurations that include a large number of VMFs, as it minimizes the concurrent requests to the CDMS server.
+Use a value of -1 to disable this feature.